 - MAY NOT

-- The abbreviation "MCL" means the Michigan Compiled Laws, as amended.
+- The Michigan Compiled Laws, as amended.

-- The term "must" shall be construed as being mandatory.
+- Construed as being mandatory.

-- The singular number shall include the plural and the plural number shall include the singular.
+- The singular number shall include the plural, and the plural number shall include the singular.

 - OATH, AFFIRMATION, SWORN, AFFIRMED

-- OFFICERS, DEPARTMENTS, BOARDS, COMMISSIONS OR EMPLOYEES
+- OFFICERS, DEPARTMENTS, BOARDS, COMMISSIONS or EMPLOYEES

 - References to officers, departments, boards, commissions or employees shall be to Township officers, Township departments, Township boards, Township commissions and Township employees.